 For the watered down version with less text and all the screenshots, please visit my Github page which, also, has the source code of all the projects.
-I will introduce more chapters as I complete each project.

 The “Cubes” project is the first one in the series and serves as an introduction to many things such as coordinates systems and positioning in 3D space and the G3D Innovation Engine.
 This is a very good starting point to learn Computer Graphics because the basic rendering is already implemented, there is a streamlined way to add GUI elements and provides the way of structuring the code when working with a real-time engine.

 - It is a great introduction which doesn’t require any previous knowledge; only C++ familiarity.

 - Already implemented controls (FPS camera), debug GUI and camera effects adjustments.

 - It touches on procedural generation without being too complicated (with the generation of a staircase).

 - The bloom effect is bugged and it doesn’t work well with spot lights.
 Since it is enabled by default, the reader needs to fiddle with the debug GUI and disable/enable everything until they find the culprit.

 - The documentation on how to write in the .Any “language” doesn’t refer to every object and can be a huge pain for beginners.
 The only hope is to scour through the samples in hopes of finding something that fits our needs.

 The final “assignment” of this project was to create a complex scene using only cubes.
 My “deliverable” read an image and created a cube grid where each cube corresponds to one pixel and the cube’s height depended on the luminance of the corresponding pixel.
 Below are two renders of a scene rendered in G3D.